Story Elements Help Your Audience Discover YOU

 The usual genres just don't work hard enough.
 Most books don't really fit in one particular category.
 Imagine if Douglas Adams were an unknown self-publishing author.
 On what shelf would a bookseller put his Hitchhiker's Guide to the Galaxy?
 Science Fiction.
 Now, what if you were browsing the gigantic, Empire State Building-high Science Fiction stacks in hopes of finding a funny science fiction novel?
 Remember, you've never heard of Douglas Adams.
 Your chance of finding his book would be like finding a particular star without a star chart.

 Scribl greatly increases the odds of finding the next unknown Hitchhiker's Guide.
 We created 20 specific Story Elements to let readers find exactly the right book.
 Instead of aimlessly wandering through the Romance, Horror, or Fantasy categories, the reader can zero in on a romantic book that contains magic and has a creepy feel.
 Or she can hunt for a book with a sports theme and a main character who's Roman Catholic.
 Or a violent action story set in Europe.
 If none of these elements appeals, there are several billion other combinations to try.

 We Make It Easy for You

-It’s simple to set Story Elements for their books.
-Just take your book through our guided submission process, and your future fans will discover you.
+It's simple to set Story Elements for your books.
+Just select the best matches through our guided submission process, and your future fans will discover you.

 But there's more.
 Besides the Story Elements, you can set up to five specific keywords for your book.
 That way readers can find your romantic, magic-themed sports book about the Seattle Seahawks; or your science fiction detective novel about an epidemic based on a genetically modified form of Ebola.